datenstrom/yellow/README.md

 How to use it?
 --------------
-Yellow is for people who make websites.
 It's a flat-file content management system.
 Everything is made of files and folders.
 You can create web pages, blogs, wikis.
-There's a web interface, static content generation, Markdown and Dropbox support.
+There's support for Markdown, Dropbox and static content generation.

 License
 -------